Need a break from the mania of day trading but wanna keep a toe in the market? Swing trading strategies could be right for you.

-Swing trading is a method that’s accessible to new traders, so it’s a great skill set to have in your repertoire.
+Swing trading is a method that’s more accessible to new traders.
+And it’s a great skill set to have in your repertoire.

-The swing trading strategies are fairly easy to grasp, and this style of trading doesn’t require the same urgency and split-second decision making required in day trading.
+Swing trading strategies are fairly easy to grasp.
+This trading style doesn’t require the same urgency and split-second decisions as day trading.

-For many people, this is the perfect way to ease into trading, and can help build good habits that will serve you no matter which other directions your future investing takes you.
+So for some traders, it’s a great way to ease into trading.
+It can help you build good habits that will serve you no matter which direction your future in the market takes you.

-Here’s an introduction to swing trading — what it is, how to look for stocks to trade, and some of the best setups for generating profits.
+This article is your introduction to swing trading — what it is, how to look for stocks to trade, and a few swing trading strategies.

 Table of Contents